simonorozcoarias/YORO/README.md

 git clone https://github.com/simonorozcoarias/YORO.git
 ```

-Go to the YoloDNA folder and find the file named "requirements.txt".
+Go to the YORO folder and find the file named "requirements.txt".
 Then, create and setup the environment:

 ```
+conda create -n YORO python=3
+conda activate YORO
-conda create -n YoloDNA python=3 conda activate YoloDNA pip install -r requirements.txt
+pip install -r requirements.txt
 ```

 ## Testing:
 <a name="testing"/>

-After successfully installing YoloDNA, you can test it using the testing data contained in this repository.
+After successfully installing YORO, you can test it using the testing data contained in this repository.
 To do so, first you must activate the conda environment:
 ```
-conda activate YoloDNA
+conda activate YORO
 ```
 Then, you must run the following command:
 ```
 python3 pipelineDomain.py -f test/TEx3.fasta -d temp
 ```

 Finally compare your results in the folder temp/output.tab with the file in the folder test 'output.tab'.
-If you obtain similar (or also the same) results, congrats! the YoloDNA pipeline is now installed and funcional.
+If you obtain similar (or also the same) results, congrats! the YORO pipeline is now installed and funcional.

 ## Parameters